lihongwen/novelwriting-kit/templates/commands/analyze.md

    - Low Issues: 12

 9. At end of report, output Next Actions block:
-   - If CRITICAL issues exist: **Must resolve before proceeding or publishing**
+   - If CRITICAL issues exist: **Must resolve BEFORE `/implement` - fix planning now to avoid massive rework**
-   - If only HIGH: Strongly recommend addressing
+   - If only HIGH: Strongly recommend fixing plans now - much easier than fixing during writing
-   - If only LOW/MEDIUM: May proceed but fix improves quality
+   - If only LOW/MEDIUM: Safe to proceed to `/implement`, but addressing improves quality
-   - Provide explicit fix suggestions
+   - Provide explicit fix suggestions (usually "update spec.md" or "revise scene-breakdown.md")

+   **Recommended flow after /analyze**:
+   - Fix issues → Re-run `/plan` or manually update planning docs → Re-run `/analyze` → When clean, run `/implement`

 10. Ask the user: "Would you like me to suggest concrete remediation edits for the top N issues?"
 (Do NOT apply them automatically.)